 With Orlando being located in the center of the state, it has immediate access to pure swampland.
 The best way to experience these swamps is on an airboat tour.
-The best tours will literally show you hundreds of alligators, and make you feel like you are on an live action filming of the show “Swamp People” Things to do in Orlando Florida
+The best tours will literally show you hundreds of alligators, and make you feel like you are on a live action filming of the show “Swamp People”.

 5. Water Parks

 Many people realize that the amusement parks are bigger and better in Orlando, but many people do not realize that water parks there follow the same trend.
 I love water parks, and Orlando features some that are humongous.
 They feature small to massive slides that will hurtle you at incredible speeds.
 Be sure to check out, Aquatica, Blizzard Beach, or Typhoon Lagoon.